SillyTavern/SillyTavern-DiscordRichPresence-Server/README.md

 # SillyTavern-DiscordRichPresence-Server
-Example server plugin for SillyTavern server using Discord RPC.
+Example plugin for SillyTavern server using Discord RPC.

 ## Prerequisites